cuongndc9/graphql_subscription_server_to_server/server/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "A person who never made a mistake never tried anything new." - Albert Einstein
+> "The future belongs to those who believe in the beauty of their dreams." - Eleanor Roosevelt
 <!-- INSPIRATIONAL_QUOTE_END -->